Hanhpt23/OmniMod/README.md

 <div style="text-align: center;">
   <img src="images/dataset.png" alt="Dataset Image" width="400"/>
-  <p><i>Dataset Image.</i></p>
+  <p><i>Dataset labelling with medical image analysis specialist.</i></p>
 </div>

+---

 ## Experiments and Results

 <div style="text-align: center;">
   <img src="images/results.png" alt="Comparison of SilVar-Med with various text-based medical VLMs on the SLAKE and VQA-RAD datasets.
 Results are reported for both open-ended and closed-ended questions, with reference-based scores where applicable." width="800"/>
-  <p><i>Figure: Comparison of SilVar-Med with various text-based medical VLMs on the SLAKE and VQA-RAD datasets.
+  <p><i>Comparison of SilVar-Med with various text-based medical VLMs on the SLAKE and VQA-RAD datasets.
 Results are reported for both open-ended and closed-ended questions, with reference-based scores where applicable.</i></p>
 </div>

 <div style="text-align: center;">
   <img src="images/prediction.png" alt="Comparison of prediction between our models and the other speech-driven model on the reasoning abnormal detection.
 Unlike GPT-4o and Gemini 1.5 Flash, our SilVar-Med is an end-to-end speech-driven VLM.
 For more demonstration, please visit." width="800"/>
-  <p><i>Figure: Comparison of prediction between our models and other speech-driven models on reasoning abnormal detection.
+  <p><i>Comparison of prediction between our models and other speech-driven models on reasoning abnormal detection.
 Unlike GPT-4o and Gemini 1.5 Flash, our SilVar-Med is an end-to-end speech-driven VLM.
 For more demonstrations, please visit <a href="https://github.com/Hanhpt23/SilVarMed">our repository</a>.</i></p>
 </div>

 ## Citation